Aller au contenu principal

 15 minutes, 5 guided exercises, one expression that sticks.

-Not just one word a day to memorise on your own.
-A complete short session that has you listen, repeat, write and play with today's expression, so that it actually stays.
+Rather than one word a day to memorize on your own, you get a short, complete session that walks you through listening, repeating, writing and playing with today's expression - so it actually stays with you.

 1